 As to the compensation of the members of Executive Management, the base salary as well as the bonuses, if any, is determined in a discretionary decision by the Board of Directors.
-The annual proposals and decisions concerning the compensation of Executive Management are based on an evaluation of the individual performance of each member, as well as of the performance of the business area for which each member is responsible.
+The annual proposals and decisions concerning the compensation of Executive Management are based on an evaluation of the individual performance of each member, as well as of the performance of the business area for which each member is responsible and the Group's performance overall.